beto-rodriguez/SuperXml/README.md

 # Templator (Tor)

-Templator (Tor) is just a light weight and easy to use templating engine library, useful to create string, xml and Html Templates.
-Its is a native alternative for http://www.stringtemplate.org/, with a intuitive markup.
+Templator (Tor) is just a light weight and easy to use templating engine library, useful to create string, xml and Html Templates. lets see what I can do for you

 #Install From Nuget
 https://www.nuget.org/packages/Tor/